Klins101/pybullet-robot-base/README.md

 ## Acknowledgments
 This implementation was inspired by the $J^+$-RTT algorithm as described in the research literature on [Humanoid motion planning for dual-arm manipulation and re-grasping tasks by Vahrenkamp, Nikolaus, et al. ](https://h2t.iar.kit.edu/pdf/Vahrenkamp2009b.pdf).
-The environment and was created by [Martin Rudorfer] (https://github.com/mrudorfer/pybullet-robot-base)
+The environment and was created by [Professor Martin Rudorfer](https://github.com/mrudorfer/pybullet-robot-base)